Menopause support groups – do they work?

 This illustrates the importance of getting feedback to help inform companies about what’s working and what still needs to be done.
 Menopause support needs to be available consistently and continuously to ensure everyone is empowered to not just stay at work, but to flourish as they reach the peak of their careers.

 We offer a unique programme of online workshops and easy exercise sessions to help businesses support colleagues through and beyond menopause, with lunchtime sessions that fit conveniently into the working day.
-Contact us for more information on how you can become empowered to take control of your menopause.
+Contact us for more information on how you can help your team to feel empowered and take control of their menopause.

 MenoHealth at work programme